Fast radio bursts at the dawn of the 2020s: FRBs as astrophysical and cosmological probes

 The fundamental feature of the above expression is that $\Omega_b$ serves as the constant of proportionality between the intergalactic medium DM and the FRB redshift.
-Adopting nominal values of these parameters, we find that $\langle {\rm DM}_{\rm IGM} \rangle \simeq 1000z$ for $z<1$.
-This relationship is shown alongside the observed DM values and redshifts for 12 of the FRBs currently associated with host galaxies in Fig.~\ref{fig:DMz}.
+Adopting nominal values of these parameters, we find that $\langle {\rm DM}_{\rm IGM} \rangle \simeq 1000 f_{\rm IGM}\,z$ for $z<1$, and $\langle {\rm DM}_{\rm IGM} \rangle \simeq 850 z$ if a typical $f_{\rm IGM}$ is adopted \citep{zhang_2018_apjl}.
+This relationship is shown alongside the observed DM values and redshifts for 14 of the FRBs currently associated with host galaxies in Fig.~\ref{fig:DMz}.
 The figure also shows the excess DM provided by the ${\rm DM}_{\rm MW}$ and ${\rm DM}_{\rm host}$ terms in Eq.~\ref{eq:dmcosmic}.
-The DMs of FRBs clearly track the expected relationship.
+Though there are exceptions where the host and local environment contribution is large, the DMs of FRBs clearly track the expected relationship.
 A more detailed analysis on a smaller sample by \citet{macquart_2020_natur} was the first demonstration that FRBs probe the baryonic material in the IGM.
 In recognition of the pioneering work by the late J-P Macquart, who led the team that demonstrated this result, the DM--$z$ relation is now known as the Macquart Relation.

 Going beyond the simple proportionality in the DM--$z$ plane, the observed variance contains important information about the baryonic halos of galaxies along the line of sight, which are governed by feedback processes from the galaxies themselves.
-As originally shown by \citet{mcquinn_2014_apjl}, from a sample of around 100 well-localised and redshift identified FRBs, it should be possible to distinguish between different baryonic matter halo distributions in a way that is currently impossible to do by other means.
+As originally shown by \citet{mcquinn_2014_apjl}, from a sample of around 100 well-localised and redshift-identified FRBs, it should be possible to distinguish between different baryonic matter halo distributions in a way that is currently impossible to do by other means.
 For galaxies with predominantly extended baryonic halos, as shown in Fig.~\ref{fig:DMs} the DM distribution of FRBs becomes more Gaussian-like than for the case where galaxy halos are more compact, which leads to a more skewed distribution with a tail at high DMs.
-As demonstrated recently by \citet{walters_2019_phrvd}, a sample of around 100 FRBs with well determined redshifts could constrain the diffuse gas fraction to the few percent level.
+As demonstrated recently by \citet{walters_2019_phrvd}, a sample of around 100 FRBs with well-determined redshifts could constrain the diffuse gas fraction to the few percent level.

+Another property of the missing baryons is their temperature, and how they probe the so-called `warm hot intergalactic medium' (WHIM). \citet{munoz_2018_phrvd} showed through simulations of mock FRB samples that this is possible in combination with maps of the thermal Sunyaev-Zeldovich effect.
+The authors forecast that a measurement of the WHIM temperature would be possible at the 10\% level with samples of $10^4$~FRBs and could definitively link the missing baryons with the WHIM.